michaelsinghurse/wake-up/README.md

    to run every 10 minutes on weekdays only, I would do `*/10 * * * 1-5`.
 3. The third line is empty.
 Each command in the crontab file must end in a newline character or the daemon won't run it.

-4. If you follow these steps, and you find there is no output to the `wakeUp.js.log` file, you may want to check your cron log file - `/var/log/syslog` - to see if the job is running.
+If you're on Ubuntu, and find there is no output to the `wakeUp.js.log` file after following these steps, you might check `/var/log/syslog`to see if the job is running.
+Specifically, try `$ grep CRON /var/log/syslog` to see only the logs related to cron.
+I don't believe macOS logs cron jobs by default, however.

 ### Windows 10